 I’m using it right now, actually.
 It goes something like this:

-The whole point of writing persuasive copy is to get people to buy something, right?
+The whole point of writing persuasive copy is to get people to buy or do something, right?
 Yeah: now that you’ve gotten people’s attention and shown them your expertise, they will be primed to buy from you.